Feminism, Pop-Culture | Posted by Sophie M on 12/30/2013

 I’m the first to admit it: I’ve got a soft spot for Keeping up with the Kardashians and all their spinoffs.
 Who can resist them?
 That’s right, you can’t.
 They’re irresistible.
 I was chatting on the phone earlier today with one of my best friends about who our favorite sister was (hint: Khloé), and as we were discussing recent nuptials it hit me: I think these ladies might be an interesting example of modern-day feminism.

 Stick with me for a second.
-I know what you all are going to say: they’ve made all their money off of showing off their bodies and being sex symbols, they’re famous just for being famous and it often feels as though they feed completely into the shallow world of appearance as being the most …
+I know what you all are going to say: they’ve made all their money off of showing off their bodies and being sex symbols, they’re famous just for being famous and it often feels as though they feed completely into the shallow world of appearance as being …

 Pop-Culture | Posted by Ceirra A on 07/7/2011